GoogleCloudPlatform/community/tutorials/cdn-fastly.md

 It is normally recommended to use a multi-regional Cloud Storage [bucket location](https://cloud.google.com/storage/docs/locations), but when using an origin, it is instead recommended to use a regional or dual-regional location.
-This ensures the data is always close to the Orign, improving performance, and reducing latency on cache fills.
+This ensures the data is always close to the origin, improving performance, and reducing latency on cache fills.

 For example, the "[us-east4](https://cloud.google.com/storage/docs/locations)"